Determine Gender from Username – Multiple Request

 id | String or Integer | No |

-Optional ID you define to match results with your own database records.
+An optional identifier you can define to match the results with your database records.

-The same id will be returned in the response for mapping purposes.
+The same id will be returned in the response for matching purposes.

 |